Sporting Regulations 2019

 SUPERSPORT MACHINES CAN NOT RUN IN THE SUPERBIKE CLASS and entries will not be accepted from Supersport machines wishing to race in the Superbike class.

-22. COMBINING OF CLASSES: When necessary classes may be combined with classes of similar performance such as Supertwins with Production Twins and Lightweight Supersport with Classic Superbikes.
+23. COMBINING OF CLASSES: When necessary classes may be combined with classes of similar performance such as Supertwins with Production Twins and Lightweight Supersport with Classic Superbikes.
 When this occurs the combined classes will have a combined qualifying session, unless there are more entries than the maximum number of riders allowed in a qualifying session, in which case the two classes will qualify separately and then their times will be combined to form the qualifying result.
 The race grid will be formed by qualifying times and the grid will not be split into classes.
-Where the grid is oversubscribed a ‘B’ Race will be run with all riders whose times are greater than 112% of the fastest qualifying time overall forming the ‘B’ Race grid and all riders faster than 112% of the fastest time placed on the championship race grid.
-Due to pressures of time the ‘B’ Race will run twice on Saturday and once on Sunday while the main race will run once on Saturday and twice on Sunday.
+Where the grid is oversubscribed any non-qualifiers will be accommodated where possible in the Superbike and Supersport ‘B’ subject to their lap times being sufficiently quick to not cause a safety issue.
 Where two sessions are run to form a grid and conditions in one session are significantly different from the other session, enough to make combining the two sessions unworkable, i.e. if one session was dry and the other was wet, the formation of the grid will be at the discretion of the Championship co-ordinator and the Clerk of the Course.

-25: PRACTICE STARTS: Practice starts are only permitted at the start of qualifying sessions and warm ups and when leaving the pits following a pit stop during qualifying.
-A practice start can be commenced (with prior express permission of pit marshal), from beyond the starters podium and must be completed by the bridge with the rider getting back off the power, before checking the track to their left, and moving across the white line out onto the track.
+26: PRACTICE STARTS: Practice starts are only permitted at the start of qualifying sessions and warm ups and when leaving the pits following a pit stop during qualifying.
+A practice start can be commenced (with prior express permission of pit marshal), in the marked area beyond the starters podium and must be completed by the bridge with the rider getting back off the power, before checking the track to their left, and moving across the white line out onto the track.
 Practice starts anywhere other than described above are forbidden.

-31. ON-BOARD CAMERAS: Only Competitors authorised by the Clerk of the Course will be permitted to film from on-board cameras.
-Applications shall be made on the official “Application for onboard recording” form.
-Where such approval is granted by the COC, the installation of a camera & associated equipment shall be inspected during scrutiny.
-All such equipment shall be mechanically fastened to a suitable mounting point in a manner that the scrutineer deems acceptable.
+33. ON-BOARD CAMERAS: All onboard cameras and associated equipment must be presented at scrutineering for approval.
+Mounting plates must be bolted on and the camera and/or housing lock wired to the base plate.
+An approved media sticker will then be issued.
+No bikes carrying camera equipment will be allowed on track without this media sticker.
 The use of tape, tie wraps or Velcro fastenings etc. is strictly prohibited.
 Approval is only valid for the duration of the event.
 Any rider using an onboard camera must provide footage recorded on the camera to the organisers or event promoters when requested.
 Riders using on-board cameras are precluded from making public any footage from an event, through social media, web sites or other outlets, until the official Dunlop Masters Superbike Championship programme has been broadcast on TV.
 Competitors will be notified when they are free to publicise or release footage.